tayaredhouse/AnimalCrossingApp/README.md

 Other things that I implemented was creating a store with Redux to keep track of the data, loading state, and error state to make a better user experience.

+# Viewing The Live Site

+Please view this on Heroku at: https://animal-crossing-app.herokuapp.com/

 ## Technologies Used